martonbognar/ipe-exposure/README.md

 Projects can be imported to CCS via `File > Open Projects from File System...`.
 If you get an error about data verification, make sure that "Target > MSP43x Options > On connect, erase main, information, and IP protected area" is enabled in the debug configuration.
 Always read the main source file (usually `main.c`) before running the code, it often contains instructions.

+To simultaneously debug multiple devices, multiple instances of CCS need to be launched with different workspaces selected.
+Import the two projects in the two separate workspaces, and launch the debug sessions from there.
+For one of the projects, you will have the change the port used for debugging, this can be done via `Project > Properties > General > Connection`.
+Select `TI MSP430 USB2`.